 You already pay enough each month for your Android phone's monthly data plan.
 So why pay even more for apps?
 The good news is that many of the best options available through the Google Play store are free.
 The true challenge is sorting the must-downloads from the ones that will just waste space.
 Here are 40 of our favorite free Android apps.

 Facebook for Android is quite similar to what you'd find on Facebook.com, but catered to smartphones.
 Share photos from your Android gallery, post updates on your wall, comment on the posts of your Facebook friends, share links and other media, and much more with the free app.
 The app is under constant tweaking, with additions such as editing posts and comments continuously being added.
-The experience wouldn't be complete without the Facebook Messenger app, though the decision to spin off instant messaging to a separate app has irked some users.
+The experience wouldn't be complete without the Facebook Messenger app, which handles Facebook's chat and call features.

 If you find yourself wasting a lot of time with repetitive internet tasks, or just want to automate tasks on your phone, try IFTTT.
 The app comes with a variety of pre-built "applets" that automate tasks like backing up photos to cloud accounts, messaging your roommate or family if you're near the grocery, or having your smart lights turn themselves on when you return home from work.
 In addition to the pre-built applets, Users can also build custom tasks from these applets and services, combining multiple tasks and triggers in an "If This, Then That" structure (from which the app takes its name).